garimelecio/garimelecio.github.io/_posts/2024-07-12-fetchmail.md

 tags: [fetchmail,gmail]
 ---

 _This is an old post from 14 years ago today.
-I was looking for away to download all my emails from a GMail account and I remember writing this and putting it in my old blog [https://gari.melecio.org/post/43571126056/pull-all-your-emails-from-gmail-using-fetchma].
-I wonder if it still works._
+I was looking for away to download all my emails from a GMail account and I remember writing this and putting it in my old blog [https://gari.melecio.org/post/43571126056/pull-all-your-emails-from-gmail-using-fetchma]._

 # Pull all your emails from Gmail using fetchmail